RangareddyJulakanti/docker-java-spring-boot-app/README.md

 This is a helper script to run our build environment container, it accepts parameters that you wish to run inside the container.
 Given `./script/run make`, it will build the jar file and create a runtime docker image.

 As an optimisation, it breaks filesystem isolation by volume mounting `~/.m2` onto the host's filesystem.
 This helps to make incremental builds faster, this can be safely removed if this behaviour is unwanted.

+It also bind mounts `~/.docker/config.json` to `/root/.docker/config.json` to use your registry authentication (`docker login`) details inside the container to be able to push.
+If you don't want this behaviour, you could either tweak the scripts to accept registry credentials.
+Another alternative would be to just run `make push` on the host.